Table of contents

-The OpenWhisk event established its own terminology.
-You as a developer is creating your functions, which called Actions).
-You may choose almost any language including Rust!
+The OpenWhisk event established its terminology.
+As a developer, you create your functions, which are called Actions).
+You may choose almost any language, including Rust!
 And the framework will run your functions in response to events via Triggers.

 Pros of Apache OpenWhisk

 - Easy integration with popular services via Packages.

 - Runs on top of your infrastructure and scales per request.